Selected Books and Publications

 Indian Rock Paintings of the Great Lakes

 This book describes in word and illustration the results of an exciting quest by the authors to discover and record the Indian rock paintings of Northern Ontario and Minnesota.
 Numerous drawings were made from pictographs at over 100 sites.
 Selwyn Dewdney traveled many thousands of miles by canoe to make the drawings of the pictographs which illustrate this book.
 Kenneth E. Kidd contributes a valuable essay on the anthropological background of the area, linking the production of these images with those found in other parts of the world and commenting on what the pictographs reveal of their maker’s attitudes to their external world and way of thinking.
+This book has long been our of print but can be obtained through interlibrary loan.
+Used copies also are periodically advertised on the internet.

 Making Pictures in Stone: American Indian Rock Art of the Northeast